NCERT Solutions Class 10 English Chapter 11 – Download Free PDF

 (i) “my darling”, “my angel”, “my beloved”, “my beauty”, “my treasure” – All these expressions were used for an adult man by an older man.

-(ii) “…and all that sort of thing” – This expression does not explain what it is, just leaves it as it is.
+(ii) “…and all that sort of thing” – This expression does not explain anything and is used for a comic effect.

 (iv) “how may you be getting on?” – In this expression, Lomov is asking Chubukov about his well-being.

-(v) “the scarecrow”, “the stuffed sausage”, “the wizen-faced frump” – This expressions were used by Chubukov to hurl abuses to Lomov.
+(v) “the scarecrow”, “the stuffed sausage”, “the wizen-faced frump” – These expressions were used by Chubukov to hurl abuses to Lomov.

 Some of the modern English expressions used in the play were: